 While a pretty new app in the design and prototyping world, Figma has come a long way since its launch in 2016.
 This cloud-based, easy-to-use application lets you design apps, websites, and other UI components that perhaps need to be integrated into other projects.

-Having used Figma for quite some time now, I often stumble on incredible, time-saving features that I wish I knew about sooner.
-Nonetheless, these Figma hacks are pretty impressive and valuable for work, making your web design task easier, faster, and not to forget the increased productivity.
+Having used Figma for quite some time now, I often stumble on incredible, time-saving features that I wish I had known about sooner.
+Nonetheless, these Figma hacks are pretty impressive and valuable for work, making your web design task easier and faster, and not to forget the increased productivity.

 Besides, as good as Figma is, these tips and tricks will make working on it even better.
 So, let’s get down to business.

 Excited to know my secret mantra to work on Figma effectively?
-Well, without building any more suspense, let's hop onto some of my favorite Figma tips and tricks that I can't live without.
+Without building any more suspense, let’s hop onto some of my favourite Figma tips and tricks that I can’t live without.

 Update or add the new auto-layout feature for dynamic resizing of your designs.
 With the auto layout, you can quickly create buttons, lists, models, etc., with multiple margins and resizing rules that can easily accommodate more intricate components and eradicate the need for tedious spacing edits.

 Update the Nudge Amount to 8px

 Using a base unit of 8px is often recommended for multiple reasons and must be used consistently for every sizing and spacing task.
 You can make this more straightforward for yourself and your entire team by simply setting the “nudge amount” in Figma from 10px to 8px.
 This way, every time you move or resize an object, it will be in increments of 8.